Ignacy Jan Paderewski: Pianist, composer and supporter of new composers

-After three years of diligent study and a teaching appointment in Strasbourg which Leschetizky arranged, Paderewski made his concert debut in Vienna in 1887.
-He soon gained great popularity and had popular successes in Paris in 1889 and in London in 1890.
+Paderewski dedicated three more years to diligent study, and a teaching appointment at the conservatory in Strasbourg which Leschetizky arranged.
+In 1887, he made his concert debut in Vienna, soon gaining great popularity, and had popular successes in Paris in 1889 and in London in 1890.
 Audiences responded to his brilliant playing with almost extravagant displays of admiration, and Paderewski also gained access to the halls of power.
-In 1891, Paderewski repeated his triumphs on an American tour; he would tour the country more than 30 times for the next five decades, and it would become his second home.
+In 1891, he repeated his triumphs on an American tour.
+He toured the country more than 30 times for the next five decades and it would become his second home.
 His stage presence, striking looks, and immense charisma contributed to his stage success, which later proved important in his political and charitable activities.
 His name became synonymous with the highest level of piano virtuosity.
 Not everyone was equally impressed, however.
 After hearing Paderewski for the first time, when Paderewski was exhausted from his American tour, Moriz Rosenthal quipped, "Yes, he plays well, I suppose, but he's no Paderewski."

-Paderewski kept up a furious pace of touring and composition, including many of his own piano compositions in his concerts.
-He also wrote an opera, Manru, which is still the only opera by a Polish composer that was ever performed in the Metropolitan Opera's 135-year history.
-A "lyric drama," Manru is an ambitious work that was formally inspired by Wagner's music dramas.
-It lacks an overture and closed-form arias but uses Wagner's device of leitmotifs to represent characters and ideas.
-The story centres on a doomed love triangle, social inequality, and racial prejudice (Manru is a Gypsy), and it is set in the Tatra Mountains.
-In addition to the Met, Manru was staged in Dresden (a private royal viewing), Lviv (its official premiere in 1901), Prague, Cologne, Zurich, Warsaw, Philadelphia, Boston, Chicago, Pittsburgh and Baltimore, Moscow, and Kiev.
-In 1904, Paderewski, accompanied by his second wife, entourage, parrot, and Erard piano, gave concerts in Australia and New Zealand in collaboration with Polish-French composer, Henri Kowalski.
+Paderewski kept up a furious pace of touring and composition, including many of his own piano works in his concerts.
+He also wrote an opera, Manru, which had its official premiere in Lviv in 1901.
+A "lyric drama", Manru is an ambitious work that was formally inspired by Wagner's music dramas.
+It lacks an overture and closed-form arias, but uses Wagner's device of leitmotifs to represent characters and ideas.
+The story centres on a doomed love triangle, social inequality, and racial prejudice (Manru is a Gypsy), and is set in the Tatra Mountains.
+It is still the only opera by a Polish composer that the Metropolitan Opera has performed in its 135-year history.
+In addition to the Met, a private royal viewing of Manru was staged in Dresden, and it was staged in Prague, Cologne, Zürich, Warsaw, Philadelphia, Boston, Chicago, Pittsburgh and Baltimore, Moscow, and Kiev.

+In 1904, Paderewski, accompanied by his second wife, entourage, parrot, and Érard piano, gave concerts in Australia and New Zealand, in collaboration with Polish-French composer Henri Kowalski.
 Paderewski toured tirelessly around the world and was the first to give a solo performance at the new 3,000-seat Carnegie Hall.
 In 1909 came the premiere of his Symphony in B minor "Polonia", a massive work lasting 75 minutes.
 Paderewski's compositions were quite popular in his lifetime and, for a time, entered the orchestral repertoire, particularly his Fantaisie polonaise sur des thèmes originaux (Polish Fantasy on Original Themes) for piano and orchestra, Piano Concerto in A minor, and Polonia symphony.
-His piano miniatures became especially popular; the Minuet in G major, Op.
+His piano miniatures became especially popular, and the Minuet in G major, Op.
 14 No. 1, written in the style of Mozart, became one of the most recognized piano tunes of all time.
 Despite his relentless touring schedule and his political and charitable engagements, Paderewski left a legacy of over 70 orchestral, instrumental, and vocal works.